camerontbelt/SaveState/README.md

 Use `data-watch-url="form"` to read/write to the query string in the address bar.
 Use `data-watch-cache="form"` to read/write to the browser cache.

-`data-watch-onload=[callback function name]`
+`data-watch-onload=[callback function name],[callback function name]`
 Use this if you want to perform some action, such as getting results from form search function.
+Add more functions by separating the function names with a comma.

 ### input
 Use `data-watch-[url|cache]="input"` for specific inputs on a form.
 Can also be used on selects.